 Many B&B’s have the heater on for their guests in the morning and evening during typical shower times, but turn it off to save energy.
 However, if you want to get a shower late morning through late afternoon, you might find it very cold.
 Hosts are very happy to turn it on for you.
 You just might have to ask.

 Not all showers are on this immersion system.
-Some have electric units right in the shower (don’t worry, they won’t shock you!) that you can turn on to your desired heat setting.
+Some have units right in the shower that you can turn on to your desired heat setting.
 With this system, you shouldn’t have any problem getting a warm shower any time of day.

 #20.
-Talk with your mouth full.
-Ok not really, but definitely chat up your host and other B&B guests while you are eating breakfast.
-We’ve gotten the best off the beaten path tips from other travelers who have already toured the area.
+Chat up your host and other B&B guests while you are eating breakfast.
+We’ve gotten the best off-the-beaten-path Ireland travel tips from other travelers who have already toured the area.
 Many have sought out places and things we would have never even known to look for.
 Sometimes these hidden gems are the best parts of our trip.

 Joe and I can both be a little introverted (especially in the morning), so it can feel a little awkward starting a conversation with a couple or family next to us.
 But almost everyone likes talking about their travels, so we start with asking about their favorite thing so far.
 You’d be surprised how chatty and helpful everyone is.
 Sometimes the whole room erupts in conversation.

 #21.
-YouTube is the best way to learn about driving in Ireland before you actually do it.
-There are fabulous videos out there that give tips for driving on the left as well as simply show the different types of roads you’ll come across.
+YouTube offers some great videos about driving in Ireland before you actually do it.
+There are some great videos out there that give tips for driving on the left as well as simply show the different types of roads you’ll come across.

 Spend 30 minutes on YouTube before you go and you will be feeling so much more confident about getting behind the wheel.
-Here are a few videos to get you started:
+Here are a couple videos to get you started:

 #23.
 If you are nervous about driving in Ireland first thing after a long-haul flight, one of the best ways to get your bearings before you go is to check out Google Street View.
 This can be especially helpful around the airport areas where it might be a little busy and you’re likely are the most nervous.
 Once you’ve been driving for a few days, it gets easier.
 Promise.